0xArsi/puzzle-supervillian/README.md

 # puzzle-supervillain

+# This is my solution to the Supervillian puzzle from ZKHacks IV.
+Solution is in src/main.rs

 **DO NOT FORK THE REPOSITORY, AS IT WILL MAKE YOUR SOLUTION PUBLIC.
 INSTEAD, CLONE IT AND ADD A NEW REMOTE TO A PRIVATE REPOSITORY, OR SUBMIT A GIST**

 Trying it out